We will be migrating to a new ILL system over the next 8 weeks. Scheduled "go live" date is March 31. Read the document shown below for instructions.

 If you no longer have enough time to wait for an ILL item to arrive, consider these resources:

-Faculty: If you would like to suggest the library purchase the item you need, please complete our Purchase Suggestion form instead of submitting an interlibrary loan request.
+Faculty: If you would like to suggest the library purchase the item you need, please complete our Book Purchase Request form instead of submitting an interlibrary loan request.
 If the item you need is a recent publication (within the past two years), the library may be able to obtain a copy at a better price through our Acquisitions Department.

 Our library uses ILLiad to process all interlibrary loan requests.